State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping

-\textbf{Incentivized Grasping AutoEncoder RL Agent}: The next level of state abstraction is an autoencoder-based latent representation derived from image observations.
-To achieve a balanced blend of general representation and task-specific precision, we introduce the Incentivized Grasping AutoEncoder (IGAE) architecture (see Figure \ref{fig: MAE}.).
-The IGAE is a segmentation-inspired RL agent tailored for the grasping task by introducing additional objectives, i.e. intervention observation incentives.
-These incentives are designed with the intention of isolating and shaping specific regions of the vision space $\mathcal{V}$, guiding the \gls{RL} agent to learn the task in a more sample-efficient manner.
+\textbf{Incentivized Grasping AutoEncoder \gls{RL} Agent}: The next level of state representation is an autoencoder-based latent representation derived from image observations.
+In AutoEncoder RL agents, the trained latent vector is frozen and then processed by the actor-critic networks for the agent training phase.
+To achieve a balanced blend of general representation and task-specific precision, we introduce the Incentivized Grasping AutoEncoder (IGAE) architecture (see Figure \ref{fig: MAE}).
+The IGAE is a segmentation-inspired \gls{RL} agent tailored for the grasping task by introducing additional objectives, i.e. intervention observation incentives.
+These incentives are designed with the intention of isolating and shaping specific regions of the vision space, guiding the \gls{RL} agent to learn the task in a more sample-efficient manner.

-\textbf{Vanilla AutoEncoder RL Agent}: In this level of abstraction, we are now progressively eliminating human-injected knowledge, and shifting to a more abstract and generic representation.
-For the vanilla AE agent, we discard the extra objectives introduced in the \gls{IGAE} agent, and retain only the RGB reconstruction head to project the vision space into a more generic latent feature representation.
+\textbf{Vanilla AutoEncoder \gls{RL} Agent}: In this level of state representation, we are now progressively eliminating human-injected knowledge, and shifting to a more abstract and generic representation.
+For the vanilla AE agent, we discard the extra objectives introduced in the \gls{IGAE} agent and retain only the RGB reconstruction head to project the vision space into a more generic latent feature representation.

-\textbf{End-to-End RL Agent}: In the most extreme case of defining a representation space, we grant complete freedom to the \gls{RL} policy.
+\textbf{End-to-End \gls{RL} Agent}: In the most extreme case of defining a representation space, we grant complete freedom to the \gls{RL} policy.
 We couple representation learning with the policy learning step and update the vision module's weights as the agent learns the grasping task.
 The primary goal of the end-to-end \gls{RL} agent is to learn the task relying solely on the reward signal by removing all intervention observation incentives introduced earlier.
 This increases the number of parameters to be learned, potentially resulting in slower training, reduced sample efficiency, and higher complexity in the \gls{RL} algorithm.